Black Elderberry

 Common Buckthorn by Mark Lindsay

-Common elderberry is a great alternative to invasive buckthorns (Rhamnus cathartica, Frangula alnus), which release toxins into the soil that can harm frogs and other plants.
+Black Elderberry is a great alternative to invasive buckthorns (Rhamnus cathartica, Frangula alnus), which release toxins into the soil that can harm frogs and other plants.
 In addition, common elderberry is a great team-player in the habitat, providing food and shelter to a multitude of native wildlife in many different settings.